Conway Twitty: Death

 On June 4, 1993, Twitty became ill while performing at the Jim Stafford Theatre in Branson, Missouri.
 He collapsed on his tour bus after the show and was rushed to a hospital.
-He was rushed into surgery, but died of an abdominal aortic aneurysm, in the early hours of the following morning at Cox South Hospital in Springfield, Missouri at the age of 59.
-Loretta Lynn, who frequently was his chart making duet partner, was at the hospital because her husband Oliver was recovering from heart surgery, and saw Twitty briefly as he entered the hospital.
+He was rushed into surgery, but died of an abdominal aortic aneurysm, in the early hours of the following morning at Cox South Hospital in Springfield, Missouri, at the age of 59.
+Loretta Lynn, who frequently was his chart-making duet partner, was at the hospital because her husband, Mooney "Doo" Lynn, was recovering from heart surgery, and saw Twitty briefly as he entered the hospital.
 His last studio album, Final Touches, was released two months later.
 Four months after Twitty's death, George Jones included a cover version of "Hello Darlin'" on his album High-Tech Redneck.

-Twitty was buried at Sumner Memorial Gardens in Gallatin, Tennessee in a red granite vault under his birth name Harold L. Jenkins.
-There are spaces reserved next to him for his wife and his son Michael.
+A memorial service was held which was attended by Reba McEntire among others.
+Twitty was buried at Sumner Memorial Gardens in Gallatin, Tennessee, in a red granite vault under his birth name Harold L. Jenkins.

-Estate lawsuits
+Later developments

-After Twitty's death, his estate became entangled in a lengthy court saga between the estate and family members, heirs, employees and others that lasted over a decade.
-In one instance, the estate sued two of his daughters, claiming loans were due to be repaid.
-Five years after his death, The Tennessee Appeals Court referred to that case in its opening sentence with, "This is yet another chapter in the administration of the estate of Harold L. Jenkins, a popular entertainer whose stage name was 'Conway Twitty.'"
-The court sided with the daughters finding that the accountants and controllers of Twitty's books while he was alive, who later became the Executors of the estate, kept "limited and sketchy information" when it came to the family members.
+After Twitty's death, his estate became entangled in a lengthy court saga between the estate and family members, heirs, employees, and others that lasted over a decade.
+In one instance, the estate sued his two daughters, claiming loans were due to be repaid.
+Five years after his death, the Tennessee Appeals Court referred to that case in its opening sentence with, "This is yet another chapter in the administration of the estate of Harold L. Jenkins, a popular entertainer whose stage name was 'Conway Twitty'."
+The court sided with the daughters finding that the accountants and controllers of Twitty's books while he was alive, who later became the executors of the estate, kept "limited and sketchy information" when it came to the family members.
 In other instances, employees sued because of oral promises "to be taken care of" by Twitty and often were successful.
-The court found Twitty rarely, if ever, memorialized contracts with family members, contractors and employees in writing.
+The court found Twitty rarely, if ever, memorialized contracts with family members, contractors, and employees in writing.
 Oral promises included bonuses of $1000 per year of employment.
 The estate attempted to reduce that to $100 per year.